 We know that the managed data is destroyed, when the reference count reaches zero.

-The managing data structure is destroyed when both the reference count and the weak count reach zero.
+The control data structure is destroyed when both the reference count and the weak count reach zero.

 Here’s the implementation: